π In This Article

 Common Codes

-For most Australian cannabis cultivators and producers, the frequently used codes are P1 (inter-site transfer), P2 (supply to manufacturer), P5 (destruction), and P6 (export).
+For most Australian cannabis cultivators and producers, the frequently used codes are P1 (inter-site transfer), P2 (supply to another ND Act manufacturer), P3 (supply to a GMP pharmaceutical manufacturer, also the default for unclassified buyers), P5 (destruction), and P6 (export).
 The remaining codes cover less common supply scenarios such as clinical trials, hospital pharmacists, and compounding.

 π Manufacturing Pathways (M1-M10)